ayan4m1/multiarrow/README.md

 ## Custom Arrow Types

 You can easily define your own arrow types.
-Simply add a class to the 'com.ayan4m1.multiarrow.arrows' package.
-Your class must implement CustomArrowEffect.
-The hitEntity method tells you that an arrow of this type has hit an entity, and the hitGround method likewise informs you that this type of arrow has been lodged in a block.
+Check out a copy of the code (or make your own fork on GitHub) and add a class to the 'com.ayan4m1.multiarrow.arrows' package.
+It should be named <name>ArrowEffect, e.g. TorchArrowEffect.
+Your class must implement either ArrowEffect or TimedArrowEffect.
+The only difference is that TimedArrowEffect also raises an event a certain amount of time after the arrow effect has occured.
+You can use this to create an arrow that only modifies an area temporarily, or which has a two-stage effect.
+The onEntityHitEvent and onGroundHitEvent methods are raised when one of your arrows hits an entity or the ground, respectively.
+If they should perform the exact same action, you should define a private method and then call it from both event handlers (look at the Drill arrow for an example of this).
+If you implement TimedArrowEffect, you should also implement a getDelayTriggerRunnable and getDelayTicks method.
+The former should construct a new Runnable which will perform your delayed second effect.
+Make sure the Arrow parameter is declared as final so the Runnable can access it (see the Water arrow for an example of this).
+The getDelayTicks method simply returns a long integer representing the number of ticks before the event is raised.
+Finally, you will need to add your arrow type name (the <name> part of the original example) to the ArrowType enumeration.
+Simply insert your arrow type at the position you would like it to occupy in the selection list.
+If any of this seems unclear, I encourage you to look at the source code and try to start from an existing custom type.